Argentina: The Journey From Military Intervention to Subordination

 There are two Argentinas.
 The first is a country whose democracy was repeatedly interrupted by military interventions and dictatorships for half a century.
 The second Argentina is a sturdy democracy that for nearly four decades has largely put the military threat to rest.
 How do we account for these two realities?
 This article explores the causes and consequences of military intervention, paying close attention to coups.
 It then examines the last military coup (1976) and how, in its aftermath, the country has set itself on a new democratic trajectory.
 The efforts of several democratic governments to deal with military issues are analyzed.
 Finally, the article discusses contemporary problems associated with the military’s internal security role.

 From 1930 to 1976, the Argentine armed forces had cut short the tenure of every democratically elected head of state.
-11 of 16 presidents during this period were generals.
+Of 16 presidents during this period, 11 were generals.
 The coup followed by military rule had become so familiar a practice in Argentina as to take on the appearance of normality.
 One noted scholar put it succinctly when he said, “nothing is more foreign to Argentina than anti-militarism” (Rouquié, 1982, p.
 342).
 If by militarism it is meant the phenomenon whereby the progressive insertion of the armed forces into the political arena becomes regularized, widespread and even socially accepted, then Argentina certainly qualified.
 Fitch (1977) in writing about Ecuador argued that the coup d’état had become an institutionalized means of dealing with crises and resolving however superficially, problems that could not be resolved democratically.
 The institutionalized coup model would have fit Argentina quite well.

 Even when elections took place, they were tarnished by a lack of free competition.
 Held under the watchful eye of the armed forces, elections often excluded one or more major parties from the race.
 Repeatedly, the parties that had been ousted previously by military coups were then prohibited from running candidates in the follow-up post-coup elections.
 Thus, General Juan B. Justo won in 1932 thanks to a ban on the Radical Party (Rouquié,1987).
 Likewise, the Radical Party would claim victories in 1958 and 1963 with the noticeable absence of Peronist Party rivals.

 The year 1930 marks a turning point in Argentine history—the first coup d’état launched by the professional, military institution.
-Ironically, this followed a period between the late 1800’s and early part of the 20th century when the armed forces aided the Radical Civic Union Party (UCR) in a series of rebellions intended to end the domination of oligarchs and pave the way for a more representative form of government (Rouquié, 1982).
+Ironically, this followed a period between the late 1800s and early part of the 20th century when the armed forces aided the Radical Civic Union Party (UCR) in a series of rebellions intended to end the domination of oligarchs and pave the way for a more representative form of government (Rouquié, 1982).
 Those rebellions generated pressures for change compelling President Roque Sáenz Peña to revamp the electoral system in exchange for a UCR pledge to abandon its armed insurrections.
 Great democratic progress would ensue with the passage of the Saenz Peña law of 1912 that mandated universal male suffrage, compulsory voting, secret ballots, and army custodianship over polling places to prevent malfeasance.
 What followed were three free and fair elections held in 1916, 1922, and 1928 with power changing hands peacefully between one elected president and the next.
-Why then was President Hipólito Yrigoyen’s second run as president (1928–1930) cut short after just two years in office?
+Why then was President Hipólito Yrigoyen’s second run as president (1928–1930) cut short after just 2 years in office?

 President Yrigoyen had failed to use democratic processes, instead falling back on the old authoritarian practice of the unicato.
 This was the use of federal executive authority backed by the armed forces to intervene in some provinces to remove and replace provincial governments.
 Article 6 of the Argentine constitution actually allowed (and still allows) for such interventions ostensibly to guarantee that a republican form of government would be maintained.
 But in practice, it became a political tool to rid provinces of leaders the president did not like, and to shape the process by which candidates for congressional seats would be chosen.
 In his first term, 1916–1922 Yrigoyen intervened 20 times, but continued to use the practice early into his second term (Potash, 1969; Rock, 1987).
 These interventions naturally stoked the ire of his political opponents, lowering the resistance among many in society to a coup.

 Another key turning point was the labor strikes of 1919, led by the metallurgical unions.
-Under pressure from conservative landed and industrial elites to crack down on labor, President Yrigoyen brutally repressed those strikes using vigilante squads backed by the armed forces.
-The military’s role was key and from this point forward, its political power would grow.
+Under pressure from conservative landed and industrial elites to crack down on labor, President Yrigoyen brutally repressed those strikes, using vigilante squads backed by the armed forces.
+The military’s role was key, and from this point forward its political power would grow.

 Unfortunately, the onset of the great depression coincided with Yrigoyen’s second term as president, and its impact was felt in Argentina.
 Trade revenues declined, the economy slumped, and the government was forced to cut back on military spending.
 The president also reincorporated previously discharged officers, injected political criteria in selecting favorites to advance upward from lower ranks, and suspended promotions at higher ranks.
-These moves caused widespread dissention within the ranks, and at the end, very few soldiers mounted any kind of defense of the Yrigoyen government in the face of the rebellion which brought about its fall on September 6, 1930 (Norden, 1995; Potash, 1969).
+These moves caused widespread dissension within the ranks, and at the end, very few soldiers mounted any kind of defense of the Yrigoyen government in the face of the rebellion which brought about its fall on September 6, 1930 (Norden, 1995; Potash, 1969).
 This was a pivotal moment, and would unquestionably set a trend line for future military interventions.
 The next would occur in 1943, as a secretive group of officers plotted to overthrow the military government that had unseated Yrigoyen.
 That group, called the GOU (Grupo de Oficiales Unidos) was led by an army colonel named Juan Perón.
-Perón would serve the authoritarian government he helped usher to power, before deciding to run for the Presidency in 1946 in a free and fair election, which he would win.
+Perón would serve the authoritarian government he helped usher to power, before deciding to run for the presidency in 1946 in a free and fair election, which he would win.

 The Perón Government and Its Fall in 1955